yosephdev/tigray-tutor-ai/CONTRIBUTING.md

-# Contributing to TigrayTutor
+# Contributing to Tigray Tutor

-Thank you for your interest in contributing to TigrayTutor!
+Thank you for your interest in contributing to Tigray Tutor!
 We welcome contributions from developers, educators, linguists, and community members who want to help improve education for Tigrinya-speaking students.

 ## 🌟 Ways to Contribute